André Nel

 André Nel (born 15 July 1977) is a South African former cricketer who played all formats as a fast bowler.
 He retired from international cricket on 25 March 2009.

 Domestic career

 In February 2001 he hit the headlines after bursting into tears when he felled Allan Donald with a fiery bouncer in a domestic first-class match.
 It emerged later that he had been following instructions from his coach Ray Jennings to target Donald.

-After the 2007 Cricket World Cup, carrying a highly aggressive and respected reputation, Nel joined the English County of Essex, making his debut for the 2005 and 2006 Pro 40 Champions against the side he first experienced the English game with, Northamptonshire.
+After the 2007 Cricket World Cup, carrying a respected reputation for aggressive play, Nel joined the English County of Essex, making his debut for the 2005 and 2006 Pro 40 Champions against the side he first experienced the English game with, Northamptonshire.

 Nel was signed by Mumbai Indians, an Indian Premier League franchise.
 He joined the Mumbai Indians as a replacement to West Indian cricketer, Dwayne Bravo, who returned home for national duty after the game against Deccan Chargers on 18 May 2008.